OCR-D/ocrd-website/site/en/user_guide.md

 Note that Taverna is not included in your [`ocrd_all`](https:/github.com/OCR-D/ocrd_all) installation.
 Therefore, you still might have to install it following this [setup guide](setup.md).

-Taverna comes with several predefined workflows which you can help you getting started.
+Taverna comes with several predefined workflows which can help you getting started.
 These are stored in the `/conf` directory.

 1. parameters.txt  (best results without gpu)
 2. parameters_fast.txt (good results for slower computers)
 3. parameters_gpu (best results with gpu)

 **Note:** Tested only with a limited set of pages of the 17./18. century.
-Results may be worser for other manuscripts.
+Results may be worser for other prints.

 For every workflow at least two files are needed: A `workflow_configuration` file contains a particular workflow which is invoked by a `parameters` file.
 For calling a workflow via Taverna, change into the `Taverna` folder and use the following command: